 Theses related to battery disassembly and, in general, to the industrial robotic cell I2FORD.
+Usually more practical projects.

 Task: